Lord Mayor's Show: Schedule

 The procession begins at the Guildhall where the Lord Mayor receives with the new Sheriffs personal gifts from a restricted group of relevant City institutions, usually including the Lord Mayor's own Livery Company and Ward Club and then there is a breakfast.
-The Lord Mayor is escorted to his or her coach in Guildhall Yard by the Court of Aldermen and sets off to Mansion House, the official residence of the Lord Mayor.
+The Lord Mayor is escorted to their coach in Guildhall Yard by the Court of Aldermen and sets off to Mansion House, the official residence of the Lord Mayor.
 There the Lord Mayor awaits the show to pass from the terrace.
 The Lord Mayor joins the rear of the show, after having watched a flypast by the Royal Air Force.

 The route of the outward parade in 2013 was from Guildhall, along Princes Street to Bank junction and past Mansion House.
 From there the procession travelled down Poultry, Cheapside, New Change, St Paul's Churchyard, Ludgate Hill, Fleet Street and the Strand.

 Along the route, the Lord Mayor stops at St Paul's Cathedral in order to receive a blessing from the Dean on the Cathedral steps.
 Upon arrival at the Royal Courts of Justice on the Strand, the Lord Mayor takes the oath of allegiance.
 The return procession then reassembles on Aldwych and returns via Essex Street to Temple Place then along the Victoria Embankment and Queen Victoria Street back to Mansion House where the Lord Mayor takes review of the Pikemen and Musketeers of the Honorable Artillery Company.
 The Lord Mayor then re-enters Mansion House via the steps to the Terrace with the Aldermen and entertains guests and volunteers who have co-ordinated the event.

 The parade, which typically begins at about 11 am, concludes at about 3:30 pm.
 The procession is over 3 miles (roughly 5 km) long but the route itself is much shorter; the head of the procession reaches the end of the route before the Lord Mayor even leaves Mansion House.
 In the evening, a fireworks display is held subject to weather conditions.

 Televising

-The Lord Mayor's Show is televised live by the BBC in a special programme typically broadcast on BBC One.
+The Lord Mayor's Show is televised live by the BBC in a special programme typically broadcast on BBC One, it has been broadcast on the BBC since 1937, making it the second longest running television broadcast worldwide.
+The broadcast has a commentary from the Mansion House, with reporters who interview participants.